alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/apidoc/DependencyProperty/DependencyProperty-remarks.md

  A <xref:Alternet.UI.DependencyProperty> supports the following capabilities in Alternet UI:

 -   The property can be set through data binding.
-For more information about data binding dependency properties, see [Data binding](../../introduction/data-binding/data-binding.md).

 -   The property can inherit its value automatically from a parent element in the element tree.